People's Revolutionary Government: Social policies

+During the rule of the PRG Grenada achieved progress in many areas including but not limited to women's rights, education, housing, health, and the economy.
+By the end of the Gairy regime the economy was experiencing negative growth, per capita income was falling; when the PRG came to power, however, this quickly changed and the economy began to experience modest growth.
+The World Bank in its August 4, 1982 dated report "Economic Memorandum on Grenada" (No. 3825-GRD) noted that "Grenada has been one of the very few countries in the Western Hemisphere that continued to experience per capita growth during 1981."
+According to Payne, Sutton and Thorndike, GDP per capita almost doubled from 1978 to 1983, income tax was also abolished for 30 percent of the lowest paid workers.
+Unemployment was also sharply reduced from 49% in 1979 to 14% in 1983 at a time when most other countries in the region had an unemployment rate of 20 to 30%.
+The number of doctors also increased from 1 per 4,000 in 1979 to 1 per 3,000 in 1982, the infant mortality rate was reduced from 29 to 14.8, and the literacy rate increased from 85% in 1978 to 90% in 1981.
+In regards to women's rights, sexual exploitation of women in exchange for work was outlawed, equal pay for equal work was passed and mothers were guaranteed three months’ maternity leave, two of which were paid, as well as a return to the same job they had left.

 Concerning educational policy, the PRG worked to improve the level of education in Grenada, where 7% of the population was illiterate: a Center for Popular Education (CPE) was created to coordinate government education initiatives, including literacy campaigns.
 Efforts are being made to improve school results and programs.
 Learning Grenadian Creole is permitted at school.
-The PRG's tendency to marginalise religious education and, more broadly, the role of the church - particularly the Catholic — in education, contributed to the deterioration of relations between the government and the Grenadian clergy.
+The PRG's tendency to marginalise religious education and, more broadly, the role of the church—particularly the Catholic—in education, contributed to the deterioration of relations between the government and the Grenadian clergy.
 The Popular Revolutionary Government had come to consider the Grenadian churches (Catholic, Protestant and Anglican) as direct adversaries: a report from the Grenadian authorities described the clergy as the most dangerous of potential counter-revolutionary centers and recommended continuous surveillance of the churches, as well as the development of relations between the PRG and the liberation theology movement.
 In the health sector, Bishop's government strived to improve the services available: in this area it benefits in particular from aid from Cuba, which provided a dozen specialist doctors to Grenada, thus doubling the number of specialists in the country.
 Maternity leave and public health centres were also introduced.